squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-acorn-clicker.md

 Click acorns.
 Buy squirrels.
 Profit.

-Anyone else love getting emails from companies saying they fucked up?
+Anyone else love getting emails from companies saying they messed up?
 It's one of my favorite things ever.
 So imagine my excitement when I received this email from the company I work at:

 ![image of email](/assets/squ1rrel/kyleburgess2025/acorn-clicker/email.webp)
 *I appreciate the transparency.*